prasanjitsingh/frontend-development-playbook/shipping-features.md

 This chapter sets out to define a common language and understanding around the stages a feature might pass through to move from development into our end users' hands

-The stages outlined in this book are based on the conversations and processes that have organically grown out of our company while striving to deliver higher quality software, faster.
+The release stages outlined in this book are based on the conversations and processes that have organically grown out of our company while striving to deliver higher quality software, faster.